debitoor/request-retry-stream/README.md

 NOTE: only GET http requests are supported

-There is experimental support for POST, PUT and PATCH retrying using callbacks but not streaming (be careful with retrying these, they are not idempotent)
+There is support for POST, PUT and PATCH retrying using callbacks but not streaming (be careful with retrying these, they are not idempotent)

 Non-2XX http statusCodes are returned as errors with